auto-s2/security-risk-assessment/Readme.md

 ### Random SL-C and SL-A Generator

 As many component manufacturers do not provide the SL-C and and SL-A values for each component yet, you can use the **Random_SL_Generator.py** located in the `aas_examples` folder.
 Therefore, execute the `Random_SL_Generator.py` script and follow the instructions in the command window.
-The script will fill all CR values inside the *SecurityLevelIEC62443* with random numbers between 0 and 4.
+The script will fill all CR values inside the *SecurityLevelIEC62443* with random numbers between 0 and 3.
 The SL-A value for each CR is always smaller or equal to the corresponding SL-C value.
+SL-4 values are excluded here.

 ### AAS and Submodel Status